ethancjackson/CS2212B-2017/docs/STAGE0.md

 [Home](README.md)

 By Midnight on January 18th, you must organize, meet as a team, and decide on your choice of project.
-You will then submit a high-level project proposal of at most one page.
+You will then submit a high-level project proposal of at most one page via OWL.

 Your project proposal should begin with a short description of your intended project.
 Describe what the main functionality of your application will be, and state whether it will be a desktop or web-based application